6cats1dog/SQL_exercises/README.md

 Notebooks will be added based on the lessons ans exercises being practiced as I go to the program.
 The plan is to do the inital run through the exercises, then create spinoff exercises to expand on the concepts being practiced.

-###Sections
+### Sections

--Intro to SQL: Querying and managing data
+- Intro to SQL: Querying and managing data
--Advanced SQL queries
+- Advanced SQL queries
--Relational Queries in SQL
+- Relational Queries in SQL